rahul0x00/Bits-N-Bytes/HowToContribute.md

-If You want to add more vulnerabilites to this Project, then kindly use the following methods:
+If You want to add Contriubte to this Project By adding more bug types, then kindly use the following methods:

 * Make a PR
 * Create an Issue